JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

     psort!(v, mid+1, hi, temps)
 ```

-Finally, use the array reserved for the current thread, instead of allocating a new one:
+Finally, use the array reserved for the current thread, instead of allocating a new one,
+and resize it as needed:

 ```
     temp = temps[Threads.threadid()]
+    length(temp) < m-lo+1 && resize!(temp, m-lo+1)
     copyto!(temp, 1, v, lo, m-lo+1)
 ```